objval/caption-craft-api/UNDERSTANDING.md

 - **Job Queue:** **BullMQ** with **Upstash Redis** is used for handling long-running, resource-intensive tasks like video transcription and subtitle burn-in.
 This ensures the API remains responsive.
 - **Media Processing:**
     - **Cloudinary:** Used for storing and delivering video files and thumbnails.
-    - **FFmpeg:** A powerful multimedia framework used for extracting audio from videos and burning subtitles into them.
+    - **FFmpeg:** A powerful multimedia framework used for extracting audio from videos, burning subtitles into them, and downloading media from URLs.
 - **AI Services:** **OpenAI Whisper API** is used for automatic speech recognition (transcription).

 ## 2. Database Schema